reactphp/http/README.md

 Any redirected requests will follow the semantics of the original request and will include the same request headers as the original request except for those listed below.
-If the original request contained a request body, this request body will never be passed to the redirected request.
+If the original request is a temporary (307) or a permanent (308) redirect, request body and headers will be passed to the redirected request.
+Otherwise, the request body will never be passed to the redirected request.
 Accordingly, each redirected request will remove any `Content-Length` and `Content-Type` request headers.

 If the original request used HTTP authentication with an `Authorization` request header, this request header will only be passed as part of the redirected